lompatapp/LOMPATAPI/README.md

 2. **Make a request**: Use the sample JSON requests above as a template.
 Customize the parameters according to your needs.
 3. **Handle the response**: Implement logic in your application to handle and utilize the JSON data returned from the API.

+## Pricing

+Our Email Validation API is offered at a flat rate of **$55 per month**.
+This plan includes unlimited email validations, allowing you to check as many emails as needed without any additional charges.
+This pricing structure is designed to be simple and predictable, making it easy for businesses of all sizes to budget for their email validation needs.

+### What's Included:

+- **Unlimited Email Validations**: Validate as many emails as you need each month without worrying about per-email costs.
+- **Full Access to All Features**: Enjoy access to all the features listed in our documentation, including basic validations, domain checks, and advanced analytics like domain age and social media presence verifications.
+- **No Hidden Fees**: The monthly fee is all-inclusive.
+There are no setup fees or hidden charges.

 ## API Base URL